mvallim/live-custom-ubuntu-from-scratch/README.md

-# How to create custom Ubuntu live from scratch
+# How to create a custom Ubuntu live from scratch

 This procedure works and can create a bootable and installable Ubuntu Live (along with the automatic hardware detection and configuration) from scratch.